 Feeling down looking at your flaccid and puckered skin wondering where did it come from?
 We’ve been there.
 But there’s good news: it can be treated and prevented to a certain degree.

 - Lack of exercise

 Why hormones as well?
-Because of the lower estrogen levels that occur during and past menopause causing the skin to become more dry.
-There are studies documenting that.
+Because of the lower estrogen levels that occur during and past menopause causing the skin to become drier.
+Studies are documenting that.

 How to prevent crepey skin

 If you are concerned that your skin might get crepey and want to prevent it, here is a list of what helps skin stay taut and supple as much as possible preventing crepey skin from occurring.

 Protect Your Skin From UV Damage

 Talking about aging, sun rays are the worst culprit that causes the biggest damage.
 There is even a term for it: photoaging.
 It is well documented so there’s no doubt about it.

 What we can do, knowing this fact, is to protect our skin with sunscreen.
 SPF ranging between 30 to 50, depending on where you live and how many hours of the day you are exposed to sun, should do.
 I use SPF 50 on my face and decollete because I walk with my dog every morning for about one hour.
 There are way too many sun protection creams and lotions and if you are looking for a natural one, read this article Best natural sunscreen for the face.

 Do not smoke / Stop smoking